ungive/discord-music-presence/documentation/installation-instructions.md

 You can make a small monthly donation to help with making the installation experience more straightforward and less involved, especially for Mac users.
-Your donation would allow me to:
+Your donation helps with:

-- Get an Apple Developer account (99 USD a year) to sign macOS builds and completely remove the above errors.
-  Also allows me to add animated album art for Apple Music ([#23](https://github.com/ungive/discord-music-presence/issues/123))
+- Maintaining the costs for my Apple Developer account (99 USD a year) to sign and notarize macOS builds and maintain animated album covers for Apple Music ([#23](https://github.com/ungive/discord-music-presence/issues/123))
 - At some point get a Windows signing certificate (prices vary, but certificates cost multiple hundred dollars a year).